 Then-Gov. John Hickenlooper, now a Democratic U.S. Senate hopeful, was the first state official to issue an order to evict Occupiers in mid-October during a sprawling national protest over the control exerted by the nation’s richest 1%.

 It was after midnight when the cops showed up in black riot gear, flashing lights and a PA that announced, “This park is closed until further notice.”
 Twenty-four protesters were arrested that night, but as disbursements go, well, people disbursed.

 Two months later the riot cops came back.
 This time the protesters were ready.
 On a night I still remember as painfully cold, I watched nervously as cops advanced on the protesters down Broadway like a military flank.
-A young man near lit a pizza box from a garbage can fire then set ablaze the blankets for about 30 yards along the sidewalk.
-I scrambled away in the smoke with the others, rather than wait around to explain I was a reporter who had been around awhile.
+A young man near me lit a pizza box from a garbage can fire, then set ablaze the blankets for about 30 yards along the sidewalk.
+I scrambled away in the smoke with the others, rather than wait around to explain I was a reporter who shouldn't be there.

 Denver's Occupy movement fell apart completely soon after.
 On Christmas, Hickenlooper and Mayor Michael Hancock tried to carry on the tradition of reading the names of those who died on the streets that year on the steps of the City and County Building.
 Occupy knuckleheads shouted them down, and any nobility left in the movement was lost to the disproportionate lack of civility for their own cause.

 People stopped showing up at the park about then, and the next May, the Denver City Council passed the urban camping ban, 9-4.